naglaasaad2000/photo-gallery/README.md

-# React Project Name
+# React Project (photo gallery)

-Welcome to the React Project Name repository!
-This project is a [brief description of the project].
+Welcome to the photo gallery repository!
+This project is a gallery of photos.

 ## Running the Project Locally